-In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers.
-This standard replaces all existing IFRS revenue requirements and applies to all revenue arising from contracts with customers.
-The standard outlines the principles an entity must apply to measure and recognize revenue.
-This standard is effective for annual periods beginning on or after January 1, 2018.
-OSC is currently assessing the impact on the OSC financial statements.
+In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers, that sets out the principles for when revenue should be recognized and how it should be measured, together with related disclosures.
+This standard replaces all existing IFRS revenue requirements and applies to revenue arising from contracts with customers.

+This standard is effective for annual periods beginning on or after January 1, 2018 and must be applied retrospectively, subject to certain practical expedients, using either a full retrospective approach or a modified retrospective approach.
+The new standard is applicable to the OSC's financial statements for the year ending March 31, 2019, with an initial application date of April 1, 2018.